ImplyingProgramming/kamina-backend/README.md

 * None (for now, probably)

 __Returns:__
-A JSON-formatted list containing all the existing threads
+A JSON-formatted list containing all the existing threads' details

 ----
 ### /api/upload_image
 Upload an image to the IPFS node, and create a thumbnail of it

 __Arguments:__
-* file (multipart/form-data)he file you want to upload
+* file (multipart/form-data): the file you want to upload
+* post_id: a uuid4 formatted string

 __Returns:__
-A JSON-formatted list containing IPFS hashes of both the file and its thumbnail
+A JSON-formatted list containing IPFS hashes of both the file and its thumbnail, and the information of the original image (size, dimensions, filename)